 3. Kanas Lake, Xinjiang

 Kanas Lake is located in a valley in the Altai Mountains, near the very northern tip of Xinjiang and the province’s borders with Kazakhstan, Mongolia, and Russia.
 There is a large population of ethnic Tuvans and Kazakhs in the Kanas valley.
 Many of them have maintained their traditional agricultural and nomadic life styles.
 There is a myth that a big monster lives in the lake.
 Actually it’s a type of large fish, 10 – 15 metres long and weighing over 4 tonnes. china

 Lijiangh has a history going back more than 1,000 years and was once an enclave for trade along the “Old Tea Horse Caravan Trail”.
 Still today there are many tea shops and native handcrafts.
 Locals run motels featuring vintage decorations and the prices are affordable.

 5. Shuang River Cave Group

 Shuang River Cave Group is the longest cave in China, the second longest in Asia, and 20th longest in the world.
 It is located near the town of Wenquan in Suiyang County, Guizhou Province.
 The cave contains numerous waterfalls and at least three underground rivers, some of which contain cave shrimp, and fish weighing several pounds.
-Also found are tadpoles, frogs, insects, spiders, bats, leeches, blind fish, and mushrooms.
+Also found are tadpoles, frogs, insects, spiders, bats, leeches, blind fish, and mushrooms. culture

 Chinese Translation Services